Charles Edward Jennings: Military career

-Jennings began his military career in 1764 at the age of 14 when he entered the Austrian army.
-After seven years' service as a junior officer in Austria, he entered the French army in 1774.
-In September 1778, Kilmaine was appointed adjutant of the Volontaires-étrangers de Lauzun (Lauzun's Legion), a mercenary unit owned and commanded by the Duc de Lauzun, Armand Louis de Gontaut.
-He served with this unit in Senegal in 1779 and in America under Rochambeau (1780–83) and remained after it was reorganized as a hussar regiment.
+Jennings began his military career in 1764 at the age of 14 when he joined the Austrian army.
+After seven years' of service as a junior officer in Austria, he entered the French army.
+In September 1778, Kilmaine was appointed adjutant of Lauzun's Legion, a mercenary unit commanded by Armand Louis de Gontaut.
+He served with this unit during the French invasion of Saint-Louis, Senegal in 1779 and in America under Rochambeau (1780–83) and remained after it was reorganized as a hussar regiment.

-American War of Independence
+American Revolutionary War

 In 1780, Jennings was appointed sous-lieutenant of Lauzun's Legion.
 He served under Rochambeau and the Marquis de Lafayette during the American Revolutionary War.
+On 18 July 1781 Jennings commanded a detachment of lancers from the legion.
+The lancers pushed back Hessian Chasseurs defending an outpost at Morrisania, New York, this action occurred during the march to Yorktown.
 He was deeply affected by his experiences in America.
 This, combined with the impressions made upon him during his youth in Ireland and the teachings of his father, caused Jennings to imbibe strongly the revolutionary ideals of the era.
-He developed strong republican principles and upon his return to France he became an energetic supporter of the French Revolution.
+He developed strong republican principles and upon his return to France, he became an energetic supporter of the French Revolution.

 Chef d'Escadron

 In 1786, he was awarded the title Lieutenant in command and took control of the regiment of Hussars of Duc de Lauzun.
 Two years later he attained the rank of Captain.
-A growing military reputation brought him further promotion to chef d'escadron.
+A growing military reputation brought him a further promotion to chef d'escadron.

-On 21 March 1791, seven months before his 40th birthday, he honorably retired from the army, was given the title of Baron and took the civic oath, sworn by all persons as a pre-condition for French citizenship.
+On 21 March 1791, seven months before his 40th birthday, he honourably retired from the army, was given the French title of Baron and took the civic oath, sworn by all persons as a pre-condition for French citizenship.
 This was especially important leading up to and during the French Revolution, particularly among foreigners and nobility.
-For almost a year he pursued family life and philanthropic interests.
-In 1792, by personal invitation of Gilbert du Motier, Marquis de Lafayette, Jennings rejoined the French Army when war broke out between France and monarchic Europe.
+He pursued family life and philanthropic interests for almost a year.
+In 1792, by personal invitation of Gilbert du Motier, Marquis de Lafayette, Jennings rejoined the French army when war broke out between France and monarchic Europe.

 Reinstated as a chef d'escadron, Jennings served in the French Revolutionary Wars.
 He was a Corps Commander under Charles François Dumouriez and Lafayette.
 He fought at the Battle of Valmy in September 1792 and a unit of hussars under his command saved an entire French division from annihilation.
-In November 1792 at the Battle of Jemappes,Kilmaine and the Duke of Chartres (Louis Philippe) turned apparent defeat into victory.
-On the field he was raised to the rank of Chief Colonel and came to be known as "le brillant et courageux Kilmaine".
+In November 1792 at the Battle of Jemappes, Kilmaine and the Duke of Chartres (Louis Philippe) turned apparent defeat into victory.
+On the field, he was raised to the rank of Chief Colonel and came to be known as "le brillant et courageux Kilmaine" (The brilliant and courageous Kilmaine).